Industrial style: Interiors

 As far as lighting goes, floor lamps are trending.
 Any light fixture with metal finishes fits right into this style.
-Large open windows also help bring natural light into the space which can be very beneficial for smaller spaces.
+Large open windows also help bring natural light into the space, which can be very beneficial for smaller spaces.
 Overhead light fixtures can also give the area an industrial ambiance, especially in the kitchen.

 To tie into the industrial theme, many homeowners resort to a kitchen island.
 These islands tend to be made of reclaimed wood or other earthy materials.
-A kitchen island can also contribute in separating a big room and providing a defined kitchen area.
+A kitchen island can also contribute to separating a big room and providing a defined kitchen area.
 They can be paired with barstools that are made of wood or contain metal finishes.
-Open faced shelving and storage are big hits when it comes to an industrial kitchen.
-Free standing metal racks can also provide extra storage and can be beneficial in smaller rooms.
+Open-faced shelving and storage are big hits when it comes to an industrial kitchen.
+Free-standing metal racks can also provide extra storage and can be beneficial in smaller rooms.
 If they have wheels, they can multitask.
 For example, low shelving on wheels can serve as a computer desk one day; the next day it can stand-in as a bar cart.
-Exposed overhead beams, brick and concrete are notable accents to the kitchen along with darker cabinets and shelving.
+Exposed overhead beams, brick and concrete are notable accents to the kitchen, along with darker cabinets and shelving.
 Lighter colored floors or polished concrete are ways to incorporate this style into any kitchen.
 To modernize this rather rustic look, decorative tiles look great in the kitchen.
 Tile as a backsplash can help create a modern twist and help liven up the space.

+Architecture

+Having originated from the adaptive reuse of old, primarily industrial buildings, industrial style has played an important role in urban regeneration in many cities, serving to revitalize decaying neighborhoods, promoting investment, and avoiding unnecessary urban expansion.
+The city of London is a particularly conspicuous example of the latter phenomenon.